Harold Ramirez Player Props: Rays vs. Blue Jays

-After going 3-for-4 with two doubles and three RBI in his most recent game, Harold Ramirez and the Tampa Bay Rays take on the Toronto Blue Jays (who will hand the ball to Yusei Kikuchi) at 3:07 PM ET on Saturday.
+After going 1-for-4 in his last game, Harold Ramirez and the Tampa Bay Rays face the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 1:37 PM ET on Sunday.

-He racked up two extra-base hits in his most recent game (3-for-4 with two doubles and three RBI) against the Red Sox.
+In his most recent game he had a one-hit showing (1-for-4) against the Blue Jays.

 Harold Ramirez Game Info & Props vs. the Blue Jays